DcisionAI/dcision-platform/docs/architecture/HIGHS-INTEGRATION_GUIDE.md

 ## Next Steps

-1. **Install highs-mcp**: `npm install highs-mcp`
-2. **Test integration**: Run the test scripts
+1. **Test the integrated solver**: Use the `/api/solver/solve` endpoint
-3. **Deploy to production**: Update your deployment configuration
+2. **Deploy to production**: The solver is automatically included in the main deployment
-4. **Monitor performance**: Track solver metrics
+3. **Monitor performance**: Track solver metrics and optimization results
-5. **Optimize further**: Fine-tune solver options for your specific use cases
+4. **Optimize further**: Fine-tune solver options for your specific use cases

-Your DcisionAI platform now has a complete, production-ready optimization pipeline powered by one of the fastest open-source optimization solvers available!
+Your DcisionAI platform now has a complete, production-ready optimization pipeline powered by HiGHS, all integrated into a single, efficient service!